EzeOnoky/Project-Base-Learning-11/README.md

 ![11_20f](https://github.com/EzeOnoky/Project-Base-Learning-11/assets/122687798/8cb76099-446d-4f2e-a3ab-a44e1d4ce3b7)

-### 6B Create a Pull request (PR)
+### 6B - CREATE A PULL REQUEST (PR)

 Now return to GIT Hub, follow below steps 1 - 5 to pull the request

 ![11_22](https://github.com/EzeOnoky/Project-Base-Learning-11/assets/122687798/95276bcc-d6c0-4de3-8beb-c16152aa28a4)

-1 - Click on pull requests
+- 1 Click on pull requests
-2 - Click on new pull request
+- 2 Click on new pull request
-3 - Select the branch i.e prj-11
+- 3 Select the branch i.e prj-11
-4 - Click on create pull request
+- 4 Click on create pull request
-5 - The pull requests section will be updated showing that the pull request was a success.
+- 5 The pull requests section will be updated showing that the pull request was a success.

 The pull request will be reviewed and if it is approved, it will be merged to the main branch.
 You act as the reviewer, approve and merge the process...